Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 A good ending of your class is also essential.
 Reflect on what the students have done with optimism.
 Let them know that their contribution has helped them achieve their learning goals and what the next steps will be.
 This kind of closure doesn’t take much time: you can do it in less than five minutes.

 You do not necessarily have to reflect on the lesson yourself.
-Let students do this by summarising the most important points of the meeting.
-Or let them write about a subject that they still find confusing, or about which they still have questions (see didactic format exit ticket).
+Let students do this by summarising the most important points of the meeting in an exit ticket.
+Or let them write about a subject that they still find confusing, or about which they still have questions.
 You can also give a short quiz at the end.
 Use this data and respond via Canvas, or use it at the start of the next lesson.

 Reflecting also increases the learning results: by letting students reflect on what they have learned, it will sink in better.